 E-commerce, advanced telecommunications, and the gig economy have combined to give many married couples more flexibility in their working and living arrangements than in the past.
 One of these options, rare until recently, is for spouses to assert they live in different states for tax purposes.
 An increasing number of marriages have the mobility to allow one spouse to reside in California, while the other elects to establish or maintain legal residency elsewhere.
-This is especially true for higher income couples, where supporting two households is economically feasible, one spouse wants to enjoy the benefits of living in California (often with the couple’s children), and the tax advantages of the other spouse having nonresident status is significant.
+This is especially true for high-income couples, where supporting two households is economically feasible, one spouse wants to enjoy the benefits of living in California (often with the couple’s children), and the tax benefits of the other spouse having nonresident status are significant.

 That said, it is no simple matter to establish or maintain nonresidency status while married to a spouse who is a California resident.
 There are traps for the unwary.

 Many taxpayers are surprised to learn California even allows separate residency status for spouses.
 But in fact, it is specifically permitted under California law.
 In the past, this situation was so uncommon it hardly raised a blip on the radar scope of the Franchise Tax Board, California’s tax authority.
 Typically it involved a scenario where a husband took a long-term job out of state or overseas (older cases are populated with merchant marines and oil-field workers; more recent ones feature professional athletes and corporate managers).
 That’s changed.
 Split-residency marriages are now more about a lifestyle choice involving a global economy that can allow people to live and work anywhere.